Swissgrid-AG-External/coding_challenges/data_engineer/README.md

 ## Intro

 Swissgrid is building a dedicated time series database and therefore wants you to do a scalabe Minimal Viable Product.
-You get provided a sample dataset of the "to be frequency of the grid" for 2 months in 15 min resolution.
+You get provided a sample dataset of the "to be frequency of the grid" for 2 months in 30sec resolution.
 Design the solution so it is scalable to hundreds of such timeseries from 15 min resolution to secondly resolutions.
 The goal of the challenges is to ingest the sample data set effeciently into this database and put a asyncronious API framework of your choice on top to query the data to provide data for different applications.